Skip to main content

 Lifetime Giving Can Offer Security for Your Loved Ones

 There are few greater joys in life than giving gifts to the people you care about.
-Watching your loved ones benefit from your generosity, whether it’s a helping hand onto the property ladder or a memorable gift to mark a special occasion, lifetime giving can be incredibly rewarding.
+Whether it’s a helping hand onto the property ladder or a memorable gift to mark a special occasion, lifetime giving can be incredibly rewarding.
 But did you know that thoughtful lifetime giving can also help you reduce the amount of Inheritance Tax (IHT) payable on your estate?

 To discuss gifting call us on 0113 320 5000